Website is Building in Progress =)

 Cioccolanti, S. (2022).
 The little things that determine your breakthrough [Sermon].
 Discover Church.

-All Scripture references are from the Holy Bible, New International Version (2011): Song of Solomon 2:15 (small, unnoticed issues that can quietly spoil fruitfulness), Galatians 5:9 (small influences shaping the whole over time), Exodus 23:30 (God’s design for gradual growth and stewardship), Proverbs 6:6–11 (the power of diligence and steady effort), 2 Thessalonians 3:10 (work as part of faithful Christian living), John 4:1–26 (Jesus’ attentive one-on-one encounter with the Samaritan woman), Proverbs 4:23 (guarding the heart as the source of life), Psalms 101:3 (mindful stewardship of what we allow before our eyes), Ecclesiastes 9:10 (faithfulness in ordinary, daily tasks), and Matthew 6:34 (attending to today without carrying tomorrow’s burdens).
+All Scripture references are from the Holy Bible, New International Version (2011): Song of Solomon 2:15 (small, unnoticed issues that can quietly spoil fruitfulness), Galatians 5:9 (small influences shaping the whole over time), Exodus 23:30 (God’s design for gradual growth and stewardship), Proverbs 6:6–11 (the power of diligence and steady effort), 2 Thessalonians 3:10 (work as part of faithful Christian living), John 4:1–26 (Jesus’ attentive one-on-one encounter with the Samaritan woman), Proverbs 4:23 (guarding the heart as the source of life), Psalms 101:3 (mindful stewardship of what we allow before our eyes), Ecclesiastes 9:10 (faithfulness in ordinary, daily tasks), and Matthew 6:34 (attending to today without carrying tomorrow’s burdens, Titus 2:3–5 (teaching the next generation), Daniel in the Lions' Den (Daniel 6), House built on sand vs rock (Matthew 7:26–27).